-The ZL30301 is capable of transmitting network synchronization over Ethernet, IP and MPLS Networks.
+The ZL30302 is capable of transmitting network synchronization over Ethernet, IP and MPLS Networks.
 It may generate streams of packets in the required format, referenced to a master clock in the frequency range 1.544 MHz to 10 MHz.
-These packets may be either broadcast to all devices in the network, multicast to a number of selected devices (i.e., those in the addressed multicast group), or unicast to up to five separate slave devices.
+These packets may be either broadcast to all devices in the network, multicast to a number of selected devices (i.e., those in the addressed multicast group), or unicast to up to thirty-two separate slave devices.
 In unicast mode, the connections can be differentiated by address or port number, e.g., IP destination address (Unicast or Multicast), MPLS inner label, UDP port number, VLAN ID, etc.

+The ZL30302 can generate streams of packets referenced to a master clock in the frequency range 1.544 MHz to 10 MHz.
+This data may be unicast to up to 32 separate slave devices.
 The master reference clock is connected to the timestamp input, TS_CLKi.
 All outgoing timing packets are timestamped from this clock.
 TS_CLKi accepts clocks from 1.544 MHz up to 10 MHz, but for better resolution the higher clock rates are recommended.
+Typical packet rates are in the range of 30 to 100 packets per second, and the device will support packet rates from 10 to 1000 packets per second.